seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 By'r lady, I think a' be, but goodman Puff of Barson.

 **PISTOL**
 Puff!
 Puff in thy teeth, most recreant coward base!

+*Exit SILENCE*

 Sir John, I am thy Pistol and thy friend,
 And helter-skelter have I rode to thee,
 And tidings do I bring and lucky joys